cal-data-eng/notes/1-SQL/views.md

     WHERE citation = True
 );
 ```

-In views (also known as virtual views), outputs are not stored, and any
-time a user queries the view (i.e., `citation_stops`), the output is
-computed on demand.
+Unlike a table created with `CREATE TABLE ...
+AS`, the results of a view (also known as virtual views) are not stored.
+Instead, whenever you query the view (e.g., `SELECT * FROM citation_stops;`), the database re-runs the underlying query and computes the results on demand.
 Think of this as a variable or as a virtual relation
-that is more convenient to query than the base table.
+that is more convenient to query than the base table and always stays up to date with the base data.

 ## Materialized Views

-On the flip side, suppose we want to create a view and query it frequently.
-The naive method of creating a view might be slow because the view is
-computed on demand every time a query is run.
-To solve this issue, we
-can define a **materialized view**, as follows:
+So far, we’ve seen that:
+- **Tables created with** `CREATE TABLE ...
+AS` store results permanently but do not update automatically.
+- **Virtual views** (`CREATE VIEW`) stay up to date with the base tables but must be recomputed every time you query them, which can be slow for complex queries.

+A middle ground is the **materialized view**.
+For example:

 ```sql
 CREATE MATERIALIZED VIEW citation_stops AS (